Feiyu-Yao/Feiyu-Yao.github.io/_pages/about.md

 • We propose an IMU denoising method composed by a domain adaptation framework and a corresponding few-shot learning strategy for domain generalization.

-• We implement our proposed IMU denoising method both on open dataset (EuRoC and TUM-VI) and two real robot (car and Quadruped robots) with multiple IMUs.
+• We implement our proposed IMU denoising method both on open dataset (EuRoC and TUM-VI) and two real robot (car and quadruped robots) with multiple IMUs.
 The performance verifies the effectiveness of our method.

 </div>
 </div>